Zakaria-Fakhri/FastAPI-MongoDB-Gemini-Chatbot/README.md

 # FastAPI + MongoDB + Gemini Chatbot (Terminal only)

 This service lets you upload a JSON file with your own articles and then chat with an AI that answers strictly based on those articles using Google Gemini.
-> Note: This is a primitive chatbot built as part of the MVP for [Autonomio.app](https://autonomio.app).
+> Note: This is a primitive chatbot built as part of the MVP for my Project [Autonomio.app](https://autonomio.app).
 > It uses Google Gemini to answer strictly based on the uploaded articles.